 Neve Tzedek is not only one of Tel Aviv’s oldest neighbourhoods that has established itself as one of its trendiest districts.

-With charming oriental-style conserved buildings and the narrow vehicle-free roads, Neve Tzedek resembles a small European village, which also makes it one of the city’s most expensive neighbourhoods when it comes to real estate and shopping boutiques, as well as most of the dining options.
-Still, the serenity of walking down these narrow winding roads, especially with a scoop of Neve Tzedek’s best ice cream from Anita in hand, is something you don’t want to miss.
+With charming oriental-style conserved buildings and narrow vehicle-free roads, Neve Tzedek resembles a small European village.
+This charm makes it one of the city’s most expensive neighbourhoods when it comes to real estate and shopping boutiques, as well as some of the most refined dining options in Tel Aviv.

-This area is the most vibrant part of the city and includes the lively and restaurant-packed Rothschild Boulevard, Habima (the national theatre), and ‘The White City’ UNESCO World Heritage Site – a collection of over 4,000 buildings constructed in the Bauhaus style – not to mention the countless restaurants, bars and cafés.
+This area is the most vibrant part of the Tel Aviv and includes the lively and restaurant-packed Rothschild Boulevard, Habima (the national theatre), and ‘The White City’ UNESCO World Heritage Site – a collection of over 4,000 buildings constructed in the Bauhaus style – not to mention the countless bars and cafés.

 HaZafon HaYashan (The Old North)

-The old north is one of the most bustling areas in Tel Aviv and includes Ben Yehuda, Ben Gurion, and Dizengoff avenues.
-As it is home to an incredible variety of shops, restaurants, bars and cafés, and is in proximity to some of the city’s best beaches, this is probably the most popular area for Tel Aviv youngsters to live in, especially for bachelors and bachelorettes.
-Indeed, Dizengoff Street is home to some of the best pick-up bars in the city.
+Here you can find an incredible variety of shops, restaurants, bars and cafés in close proximity to some of the city’s best beaches.
+This is probably the most popular area for Tel Aviv youngsters to live in, especially for bachelors and bachelorettes.
+Indeed, Dizengoff Avenue is home to some of the best pick-up bars in the city.

-The name Kerem Hateymanim means the Yemenite Vineyard – Yemenite immigrants founded the area in the 1880s.
+The name Kerem Hateimanim means the Yemenite Vineyard – Yemenite immigrants founded the area in the 1880s.
 While it was once considered a poor and neglected neighbourhood, today it is a historic and cultural attraction, with winding alleys and small, modest homes.